Cimpress-MCP/Tiger-Types/README.md

           select l + r; // Some(7)
 ```

-However, if either of the input values is in the `None` state, the operation fails.
+However, if either of the input values is in the <i>None</i> state, the operation fails.

 ```
 var left = Option<int>.None; // None